devdave/Valheim-shenanigans/BepInEx/plugins/Advize-PlantEverything/README.md

 Github Repo: [Advize_ValheimMods](https://github.com/AdvizeGH/Advize_ValheimMods)

 ## Changelog
+### 1.13.2
+- Ancient and Ygga Saplings can now grow in any biome when EnforceBiomes is disabled.

 ### 1.13.1
 - Removed meadows restriction on decorative pieces when EnforceBiomes is enabled.
+- Omitted black cores from respawn time display.
 - Fix for Unity Exception when running in development mode.
 - Miscellaneous code optimizations and reduction of mod footprint.